KeithWilliamsGMIT/Procedural-Programming/README.md

 # Procedural-Programming
 This repository contains both of my projects for my 2nd year procedural programming module in college.
+Both projects are written in C. The C file and a report describing the project is provided for each project.
+The snakes and ladders project was created in the first semester and the surveys project in the second semester.
+A strict brief describing the functionality for each project was given.
+Both projects successfully fulfilled their respective brief.